 - If your name was previously included on either list as the result of prior attendance or other inclusion, you may opt-out by following the instructions provided both in account set-up and at the bottom of all email newsletters.

 SLIG Lodging Reservations:

-General Photography: UGA and SLIG reserve the right to photograph participants in the classroom and at events for promotional purposes, and to publish said photographs in any format - digital or print - during or following the program without payment of compensation.
+General Photography: The UGA Summit of Excellence and SLIG reserve the right to photograph participants in the classroom and at events for promotional purposes, and to publish said photographs in any format - digital or print - during or following the program without payment of compensation.
 Also, in some events your image may be inadvertently included in photos and social media posts by other participants.
 It is your responsibility to notify the photographer if you do not wish to be included.

 Code of Ethics and Professional Conduct

 Please read our policies carefully, because they affect your right to fully participate in SLIG, UGA Summit of Excellence, or affiliated events.
 Moreover, during the registration process, participants will be required to provide written agreement to abide by this policy.
 To that end, we establish the following: